slatlas/atlasdocs/System/Index.md

 ### General

-Under the general tab, you can configure default time zone setting for users of that tenant.
-Each user of the tenant can also change this setting for their own account.
+Under the general tab, you can configure default time zone settings for users.
+Each user can also change this setting for their own account.

 ### Appearance

-Under the appearance tab, each tenant can upload a logo file and upload a custom css file.
-In this way, each tenant can change the look of the application only for their account.
+Under the appearance tab, you can upload a logo file and upload a custom css file to customize the look of the application.
 Uploaded logo and css files can be easily removed by using the clear button.

 ### User Management

-Under the user management tab, each tenant can configure some user management settings related to their account.
-Each tenant can enable/disable user registration for their account.
-Tenants can also make newly registered users for their account active or passive by default.
+Under the user management tab, you can configure user management settings.
+You can enable/disable user registration and make newly registered users active or passive by default.

-Admins can also enable/disable captcha on user registration and login page for your system.
+Admins can also enable/disable captcha on user registration and login pages.

 Admins can also enable/disable session timeout control for users.
-If it is enable and the user does not provide any input to the site during the timeout period, a countdown modal will be displayed to user.
-If the user still does not provide any input to the site during the modal countdown period, user will be log out.
+If enabled and the user does not provide any input to the site during the timeout period, a countdown modal will be displayed to the user.
+If the user still does not provide any input to the site during the modal countdown period, the user will be logged out.

-Also, Admins can enable/disable cookie consent so Atlas shows a cookie consent bar for the users to accept cookie policy of the application.
+Admins can enable/disable cookie consent so Atlas shows a cookie consent bar for users to accept the cookie policy of the application.

 Admins can force email confirmation for login.

-Admins can allow users to use Gravatar profile picture or not.
+Admins can allow users to use Gravatar profile pictures.

 ### Security

 Security tab contains password complexity settings.
-Each tenant can define password complexity settings in this tab for their account.
-Admins can also configure user lock out settings.
+Admins can define password complexity settings and configure user lock out settings.